Trump assembles a ragtag crew of conspiracy-minded allies in flailing bid to reverse election loss

 Aides said Trump has been searching frantically for pathways to reverse his loss — sidelining officials who try to level with him about it and embracing those claiming to have a solution.

 “They dropped hundreds of thousands of ballots in each state.
 It’s all documented,” the president claimed falsely in a call Monday to a gathering of the pro-Trump youth organization Turning Point USA in West Palm Beach, Fla.
 “The problem is that we need a party that’s going to fight.
 And we have some great congressmen and women that are doing it.
 And we have others, some great fighters.
 But we won this in a landslide.
-They know it and we need backing from — like the Justice Department and other people have to finally step up.”
+They know it, and we need backing from — like the Justice Department and other people have to finally step up.”

 Greene is among House members who have indicated they would try to challenge congressional certification of the election result on Jan.
 6. Trump has been encouraging the move despite its long odds, trying to cajole GOP lawmakers to sign on.